arduino/help-center-content/content/Arduino Cloud/Cloud Editor/What-Operating-Systems-are-supported-by-the-Cloud-Editor.md

 Arduino Cloud Editor can be accessed through a web browser, allowing you to easily read, edit, and verify your code anywhere.

-To use the Cloud Editor on **Windows, macOS, and Linux**, you need the Arduino Create Agent to connect your physical boards/devices to the Cloud.
-Follow the steps in [the Arduino Create Agent installation guide](https://create.arduino.cc/getting-started/plugin/welcome) to set it up.
+To use the Cloud Editor on **Windows, macOS, and Linux**, you need the Arduino Cloud Agent to connect your physical boards/devices to the Cloud.
+Follow the steps in [the Arduino Cloud Agent installation guide](https://create.arduino.cc/getting-started/plugin/welcome) to set it up.

 If you are using **Chrome OS**, see [Use Arduino with Chromebook](https://support.arduino.cc/hc/en-us/articles/360016495639-Use-Arduino-with-Chromebook).